hsf-training/hsf-training-ml-webpage/index.md

 Machine learning is everywhere in modern "big-data" science.
 As physicists and big-data scientists, it's a good idea to know a bit about machine learning.

-The aim of this module is to:
+The aim of this lesson is to:
 - explore what it means to build a machine learning model
 - expand on concepts in machine learning that are essential to anyone working in big-data science